Goobergreve09/read-me-generator/README.md

 ## Installation
-*This section is where you will explain how yor application can be installed*
+*This section is where you will explain how your application can be installed.*

 Before using this generator you first need to install it.
 Even before that make sure you have [**VS-Code**](https://code.visualstudio.com/download), [**Gitbash**](https://gitforwindows.org/), as well as the latest version of [**node.js**](https://nodejs.org/en/download) already installed onto your pc.
 If you have those 3 already installed, *Follow these steps:*